-Migraines are really painful, debilitating headaches that affect all sufferers the same way, right?
+Migraine attacks are really painful, debilitating headaches that affect all sufferers the same way, right?
 Sorta.
 Yes, they're painful and debilitating, but no, they’re not all the same.

 In fact, it’s normal for sufferers to experience totally different symptoms, depending on their personal triggers and patterns.
 Plus, there are several different types of migraine to begin with.

 So how do you know which type you’re dealing with—or if it’s even migraine at all?
 Doctors break down migraine into several categories, and learning more about which type you might have can help you get a diagnosis and a personalized treatment that works for you.

-Let’s take a look at the types of migraines, starting with the most common.
+Let’s take a look at the types of migraine, starting with the most common.

-Main symptoms: throbbing pain that starts on one side of your head (for many sufferers, migraines tend to start behind the left eye), moving around tends to make the pain worse, and it’s normal to feel nauseous, dizzy, and sensitive to light and sound.
+Main symptoms: throbbing pain that starts on one side of your head (for many sufferers, it tends to start behind the left eye), moving around tends to make the pain worse, and it’s normal to feel nauseous, dizzy, and sensitive to light and sound

 Duration: 4–72 hours